livecode/livecode-ide/Documentation/guides/Extending LiveCode.md

 LiveCode Extensions must have unique identifiers.
 These identifiers use reverse domain notation.

-You can sign up on this page for a LiveCode Community developer ID.
-Having a developer ID will allow you to use extension identifiers of the form: community.livecode.developerID.extensionName
+You can sign up on this page for a LiveCode Community Developer ID.
+Having a developer ID will allow you to use extension identifiers of the form: `community.livecode.developerID.extensionName`.

-Choose the Developer ID you want to use here, if your chosen ID is already in use you will be asked to choose a different one.
+Choose the Developer ID you want to use here.
+If your chosen ID is already in use you will be asked to choose a different one.

 ### Uploading Extensions to the Store